Software Test Automation and AI

 Testing organizations spend an inordinate amount of time maintaining their test cases as the application changes.
 Change comes in many different forms, including new functionality being introduced into the application, or a re-architecture of existing application functionality.
 Either way, the testing team needs to identify what has changed, map those changes to their current testing strategy to discover the delta, and devise a strategy for building new test cases to cover the gaps while updating existing test cases to keep working.

-So we bring in the bots.
-Parasoft’s Change Advisor identifies changes in application interfaces and provides a handy change template that maps different versions of the service to each other.
+Run Parasoft’s Change Advisor to identify changes in application interfaces and create a handy change template that maps different versions of the service to each other.
 It can then be used to bulk re-factor any test cases that might be affected by this change.

-With this technology, teams can reduce maintenance costs associated with test cases and virtual services, while giving testers the comfort in knowing that the artifacts that they are creating today are still gonna work tomorrow.
+With this technology, teams can reduce maintenance costs associated with test cases and virtual services, while giving testers the comfort of knowing that the artifacts that they are creating today are still going to work tomorrow.
 And with this change mitigation workflow, we enable much wider test automation adoption and scaling.

 “Am I building my API tests right?”

 This is a question I hear all the time when working with customers to build an API testing strategy.
 It’s basically the same as asking, “How long is a piece of string?”

 The only way to know if you’re really building the “right” API test is if you know that you really understand the API.
 Testers can be creative, if they have knowledge.
 Once you know how a thing works, you can build all sorts of meaningful tests against it — but getting that initial knowledge isn’t easy.
 How is one tester supposed to understand how all of the APIs work?
 I guess you could sit down with all of the developers in your spare time and ask them about the subtle intricacies of the application interfaces they’ve created.
 What are they, what are they for, how are they used, how would you test them??
 The questions are endless, and the problem, of course, is that you’re not going to do that, and neither are they.